backerman/useful-uls/README.markdown

 This application is not intended to interface with any ULS services requiring a login.

+## Other ULS-related projects ##

+Wayne Smith N6LHV produced "[A Southern California Guide to the FCC Universal Licensing System][SOCAL]" in 2008, which I discovered after starting this project.

 ## Support ##

 To request bug fixes or enhancements, open an issue on the [GitHub